 "Yes."
 Ratchet looked at Bumblebee.
 He had a hunch that missing Jolt wasn't the only reason why Bumblebee seemed upset.
 "Just like you still miss Ironhide."

 Bumblebee lowered his head slightly.
 Yeah, exactly like that.
 I guess it was in the back of my processor all day, but it wasn't until I got here and saw the others that it really hit me that I can never just pop into the base and visit Ironhide again.
 I don't know why it took me so long to realize it.
-It's…it's been a year.
+It's

 "There are some things you never get used to, Bumblebee."
 Ratchet made another adjustment to the Energon feed.
 He looked in the direction of the main hangar, where he knew Beachcomber and First Aid were.
 "But it's okay to move on."

 Yeah, it is, Bumblebee replied, thinking of Blaster.
 He hoped that he would do as good of a job raising Blaster as Ironhide had done raising him.